Cuba the Country

 I was born in Cuba, so am I legal to visit Cuba?
 If so, what kind of visa do I apply for?

 Yes, you can legally visit Cuba.
 Cuba considers all persons born in Cuba, regardless or current nationality, to be Cuban citizens.
-You will need either a valid Cuban passport or HE-11 visa prior to entering Cuba if you were born in Cuba and left Cuba prior to December 31, 1970.
-If you were born in Cuba and left Cuba after January 1, 1971, you will need to obtain a Cuban passport regardless of holding US citizenship and a US passport.
-You don’t have the option of applying for an HE-11 visa.
+You will need a valid Cuban passport in order to visit, no matter when you were born in Cuba.

 If I have a Cuban passport, do I need to apply for a visa?

-Where do I purchase my Cuba Visa? / Can I purchase my visa at the airport on the day of my flight?
+Where do I purchase my Cuban e-Visa? / Can I purchase my e-visa at the airport on the day of my flight?

 Tour Prices